yoginderbagga/90DaysOfDevOps/2026/day-35/multi-stage-docker.md

 Using the minimal base image like alpine which uses less Linux size in comparison to the Ubuntu or other Linux Distribution.
 Also, use multi-stage Docker file which divide the Dockerfile to two part first in building stage and second runtime stage which exclude binaries, compiler, source etc.

-## Task 5: What are the best practices to reduce image size